Hawaii Travel & Operational Differences

 Travel Experience for Hawaii Travel

-Unaccompanied Minors and Young Travelers can fly on nonstop or direct flights to the Hawaiian islands.
+Unaccompanied Minors (ages 5-11) and Young Travelers (ages 12-17) can fly on nonstop or direct flights to Hawaii.
+Young Travelers can also fly on connecting flights to Hawaii.

 When checking an Unaccompanied Minor (UM) or Young Traveler (YT) in for travel, the parent/guardian must complete the Plants and Animals Declaration Form at the departure gate.
 A Gate Agent must verify that any UM/YT has a completed and signed Plants and Animals Declaration Form.